vorobieva/SegmentLookupWorkflow/README.md

 # Step2: Run DirectSegmentLookup.
 Run DirectSegmentLookup mover through the Rosetta scripts interface (DirectSegmentLookup.xml).
 The most important parameter is the RMSD tolerance.
 A tolerance of 0.5 or less is adequate for loop closure with small ideal turn fragments.
 A tolerance of 0.75 allows for diversification of the structural fragments.
+However, it might result in chain breaks that will be fixed later.
+For every solution returned by the mover, we run DirectSegmentLookup to generate a PSSM and quickly design the sequence on a fixed backbone.